Cutting trees around powerlines is important for keeping the electricity on to your home or business.

 Vegetation Management FAQ

-Trees and other large plants are the single greatest cause of faults and fires around electrical assets.
+Trees and other large plants are a high risk of causing faults and fires around electricity assets.
 We take your safety and the security of your electricity supply seriously and need to ensure that our electrical assets are operating properly.
 To do this we have an obligation to clear any vegetation that may pose a risk.

 The Electricity Safety Act, including the introduction of the Electrical Safety (Electric Line Clearance) regulations in 2015, requires us to meet certain minimum standards with regards to our vegetation management plans.
 Energy Safe Victoria (ESV) is the government agency responsible for electrical safety issues, and ensuring network companies like ourselves meet our responsibilities.